Microsoft Azure Stack troubleshooting

 I have deleted some virtual machines, but still see the VHD files on disk.
 Is this behavior expected?

-Yes, this is behavior expected.
+Yes, this is expected behavior.
 It was designed this way because:

 - When you delete a VM, VHDs are not deleted.
 Disks are separate resources in the resource group.

-- When a storage account gets deleted, the deletion is visible immediately through Azure Resource Manager (portal, PowerShell) but the disks it may contain are still kept in storage until garbage collection runs.
+- When a storage account gets deleted, the deletion is visible immediately through Azure Resource Manager, but the disks it may contain are still kept in storage until garbage collection runs.

 If you see "orphan" VHDs, it is important to know if they are part of the folder for a storage account that was deleted.
 If the storage account was not deleted, it's normal they are still there.